January 11, 2023 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 How much does land cost in Texas?

 The amount you’ll pay for an acre of land in Texas could also partially depend on what kind of acre it is.
-According to the USDA, average value of Texas cropland in 2022 was higher than average value of Texas pastureland (by about $400/acre), for example.
+According to the USDA, the average value of Texas cropland in 2024 was higher than the average value of Texas pastureland (by about $400/acre).

 Where is the cheapest land in Texas?

-You’re likely to find the cheapest Texas acres in the Panhandle and South Plains region, or in Far West Texas.
+You’re likely to find some of the cheapest Texas acres in the Panhandle and South Plains region, or in Far West Texas.

-Although price per acre has still been increasing in the Panhandle and South Plains, you could still find land there for an average of $1,511 per acre in 2022.
+Although price per acre has still been increasing in the Panhandle and South Plains, you could still find land there for an average of $1,890 per acre.

 Is buying land in Texas a good investment?